 This data gives you a clear picture of who’s interested in your product and why.

 Then there’s social listening.
-It’s like eavesdropping on a conversation about your brand.
-You’ll find out what customers are saying about you in real-time.
+What are your customers saying about you?
 Are they praising your new product?
 Or do they have complaints?

-This feedback is invaluable because it helps you better understand your customers’ needs so that you can improve or adjust as needed.
+This feedback is invaluable because it helps you better understand your customers’ needs so that you can improve or adjust marketing initiatives as needed.

 There’s no one-size-fits-all in brand research.
 You’ll benefit from using a mix of these research methods.
 They’ll complement each other and provide a more holistic view of your brand’s standing in the market.